-Frank Delaney is a novelist, journalist and broadcaster.
-He's the author of New York Times best-seller "Ireland", the non-fiction book "Simple Courage: A True Story of Peril on the Sea", and many other works of fiction, non-fiction and collections.
+Frank Delaney was a novelist, journalist and broadcaster.
+He was the author of New York Times best-seller "Ireland", the non-fiction book "Simple Courage: A True Story of Peril on the Sea", and many other works of fiction, non-fiction and collections.
 He was born in Tipperary, Ireland.

 In 1981, Frank Delaney's first book, "James Joyce's Odyssey", was published to critical acclaim and became a best-seller in the UK and Ireland.
 In 1986, he wrote and presented the six-part documentary series "The Celts" for the BBC and its best-selling companion book.
 Delaney has subsequently written five books of non-fiction (including "Simple Courage"), ten novels (including the bestselling "Ireland" and "Tipperary"), one novella, and a number of short stories.
 He has also edited many compilations of essays and poetry.

 Delaney wrote the screenplay for the newest adaptation of "Goodbye, Mr. Chips," which starred Martin Clunes and was shown on ITV in Britain, and Masterpiece Theater in the United States in 2004.
 He has been published in many of the leading newspapers in the United States, the UK and Ireland, including on the Op-ed pages of The New York Times.
-He's a frequent public speaker, and has been a contributor and guest on a variety of National Public Radio programs.
+He was a frequent public speaker and a contributor and guest on a variety of National Public Radio programs.

-Delaney lives in Litchfield County, Connecticut, with his wife, Diane Meier.
+Delaney lived in Litchfield County, Connecticut, with his wife, Diane Meier.

 This biography is mostly copied from Delaney's entry at Wikipedia.